 If you are using Windows, autorun can, in some cases, cause errors when first placed in the computer.
 It is recommended that you eject the CD from the computer and when the CD is placed back into the computer, hold the left Shift key on the keyboard.
 Holding the left Shift key down will disable the auto-running feature temporarily.
-Once the CD-ROM light is done flashing, if you receive no error, open My Computer and right-click on the CD-ROM drive and click Explore to see if you receive errors reading the CD.
+Once the CD-ROM light is done flashing and you receive no error, open My Computer and right-click on the CD-ROM drive and click Explore to see if you receive errors reading the CD.

 Windows is corrupted causing CD to generate error

-If you are running Windows it or its related drivers may be corrupt and is causing the CD-ROM drive to not be properly read.
+If you are running Windows, it or its related drivers may be corrupt and is causing the CD-ROM drive to not be properly read.
 Before trying the below recommendation, make sure you have tried all of the above steps first.

 We recommend that you use a bootable diskette that has CD-ROM drivers on it and test the CD-ROM drive from MS-DOS.

-If you receive errors from MS-DOS it is likely that the CD-ROM drive is bad.
+If you receive errors from MS-DOS, it is likely that the CD-ROM drive is bad.